psvet/obey/README.md

 When the model is validated, the value in any fields with the `upperCase` modifier will be transformed to uppercase.

-Modifiers can be synchronous or asynchronous.
-In both cases they must either return (or resolve) the final value.
+Similar to types, modifiers may be synchronous (returning a value) or asynchronous (returning a promise).

 ## Generators

-Generators allow custom methods to return values which set the value similar to the `default` property.
+> Generators allow custom methods to return values which set the value similar to the `default` property.
 When validating, if a value is not provided the generator assigned will be used to set the value.

 ### Creating Generators